-Product-Specific Patents.
+10.6.1 Product-Specific Patents.

-(a) Right to Enforce Product Infringement.
-On a Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the first right, but not the obligation, to bring and control any action or proceeding with respect to Product Infringement of any Product-Specific Patent in the Territory, at its own expense and by counsel of its own choice.
-If Providence fails to bring any such action or proceeding within [......]
-26 then Arcturus shall have the right to bring and control any such action at its own expense and by counsel of its own choice, shall have the right at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right, at its own choice, and Providence shall have the right to bring and control any such action by counsel of its own choice.
+Collaboration Tumor Type-by-Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the first right, but not the obligation, to bring and control any action or proceeding with respect to Product Infringement of any Product-Specific Patent in the Territory, at its own expense and by counsel of its own choice, and Arcturus shall have the right, at its own expense, to be represented in any such action or proceeding within [...\\\...] then Arcturus shall have the right to bring and control any such action at its own expense and by counsel of its own choice, and Providence shall have the right, at its own expense, to be represented in any such action by counsel of its own choice.

-(b) Right to Enforce Other Infringements.
-At all times, Arcturus shall have the first right, but not the obligation, to bring and control any action or proceeding with respect to infringement (other than Product Infringement) of any Product-Specific Patent in the Territory, at its own expense and by counsel of its own choice, and, on a Licensed Collaboration Tumor Type-by-Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the right, at its own expense, to be represented in any such action by counsel of its own choice.
+shall have the first right, but not the obligation, to bring and control any action or proceeding with respect to infringement (other than Product Infringement) of any Product-Specific Patent in the Territory, at its own expense and by counsel of its own choice, and, on a Licensed Collaboration Tumor Type-by-Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the right, at its own expense, to be represented in any such action by counsel of its own choice.
 On a Licensed Collaboration Tumor Type-by-Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, if Arcturus fails to bring any such action or proceeding within (A) 120 days following the notice of alleged infringement or (B) fifteen (15) days before the time limit, if any, set forth in the appropriate laws and regulations for the filing of such actions, whichever comes first, then Providence shall have the right to bring and control any such action at its own expense and by counsel of its own choice, and Arcturus shall have the right, at its own expense, to be represented in any such action by counsel of its own choice.